laboyd001/documentation/payments/payments_apex_api.md

 `bt_stripe.P360_API_v1.commitWork()`

 This call saves your work in existing or new SOQL recods.
 This is a DML operation, so make sure you don't make any HTTP callouts after making the commit call.
-Also, after the commit don't do any payment360 API actions -- this should be the last action in your executing context.
+Also, after the commit don't do any Blackthorn Payments API actions -- this should be the last action in your executing context.

 ## Basic example